PaulBratslavsky/strapi-home-widget-example/README.md

 Strapi Widgets are a way to add custom widgets to the Strapi admin panel.
 They are a great way to add custom functionality to the admin panel.

+Build your own dashboard
+The Strapi admin homepage is now fully customizable.

+With the new Widget API, developers can create dashboard components that display:

+- Project stats
+- Content overviews
+- Links to workflows
+- Custom metrics or visualizations
+- And more
+-
+It’s a new way to surface what matters most for each team.

 Let's first take a look at what we will be building, then I will walk you through the steps on how to build it.

 ## What We Will Be Building